Assessing Dissociation Before EMDR Trauma Processing

 Assessing dissociation is an ongoing clinical process rather than a single decision point.
 Some clients initially appear stable but show dissociative responses once trauma memories begin to activate.
 Others may show dissociation early in therapy but develop stronger stabilization skills as treatment progresses.

 For this reason, therapists often revisit dissociation patterns throughout treatment.
 Observing how clients respond to grounding strategies, emotional activation, and early processing attempts can provide valuable information about pacing decisions.
+Over time, organizing these observations can help clarify patterns that are not always obvious in the moment.

 Final Thoughts